May 14, 2023

 Table of Contents

 Technical debt is the accumulation of extra work that arises when you intentionally take a shortcut in implementation to achieve a specific goal, or when systems become technically obsolete over time.
-Like financial debt, you are borrowing against the future for short-term gains.
+Like financial debt, you’re borrowing against the future for short-term gains.
+Common examples include bad naming, poorly structured code, low test coverage, hard coding, compatibility issues, scalability bottlenecks, and security gaps.

 flowchart TD